fineanmol/plant-tree/README.md

-🎍 Updated on Fri, 26 Sep 2025 21:15:51 GMT
+🎋 Updated on Sat, 27 Sep 2025 12:12:13 GMT

-> "Any fool can write code that a computer can understand."
+> "Simplicity is the soul of efficiency."